How to Write An Employee Handbook: A Guide + Free Template

 The employee handbook provides an excellent opportunity to welcome new employees, introduce the company, and reinforce its values.
 In addition to outlining the policies and procedures that impact the workplace, the handbook can also include the company's mission, vision, and values.
 This helps employees understand their role in the organization and how their work contributes to its broader goals.

-An employee handbook is crucial for companies to communicate essential policies and procedures to their employees.
 To create an effective employee handbook, several key sections should be included.

 Company Mission, Vision, and Values